collective/collective.saml2/README.rst

 TODO

-Some SAML2 SP's expect to see a key passed back in the authentication response.
+Some SAML2 SP's expect to see both key and signature passed back in the authentication response.
 The key is compared against one store locally on the SP to ensure its the correct one.
 `dm.zope.saml2`_ doesn't support this, instead expecting the key to be shared and updated via the metadata url.

+If you get 'DOMGenerationError: Binding value inconsistent with content model' exception when viewing your own metadata url.
+Ensure your ipdsso or spsso objects are created first.

+If you get a 'ComponentLookupError: (<InterfaceClass dm.zope.saml2.interfaces.ISamlAuthority>, '')' when trying to remove a site with saml installed then remove your each of the saml related objects from the site first before deleting the whole site.

+You may also get a
+'ComponentLookupError: (<InterfaceClass dm.zope.saml2.interfaces.ISamlAuthority>, '')'
+during a zexp import of a SamlAuthority object.
+There are also problems when using zexp import for the Idpsso object as well.

 Thanks
 ======

 `Dieter Maurer`_ for the excellent dm.zope.saml2 which does all the work.

-Work on collective.saml2 is so far sponsored `PretaGov`_.
+Work on collective.saml2 is so far sponsored by `PretaGov`_.